MkDay/Post-Collection/prevent-default-vs-return-false.md

 * Real-world usage - where we can use *Event.preventDefault()*.
 * How to check whether the *Event.preventDefault()* has been executed or not - *Event.defaultPrevented*.
 * Where does we cannot use *Event.preventDefault()* and some alternatives for it.

   * with events that couldn't be canceled
   * to stop event propagation
-  * to create callback functions with custom parameters
-  * to create callback functions with return values
+  * to customize callback functions
+     1. customize parameters of callbacks
+     1. customize return value of callbacks
 * Where does it become a headache - How to prevent the system by checking for *preventDefault()* while executing heavy JavaScript.